 While 95,000 points a night is a lot, you could get all of the Hilton cards, and so could your spouse/partner.
 Even better, you could refer each other to them.
 That could get you a lot of Hilton points!
 The Hilton Aspire card also comes with a free night each year that can be used at these properties.
 Like Marriott, the 5th night is free on award bookings.

 I love Hyatt hotels because they don’t pass along resort fees.
 Additionally, the Chase Sapphire Preferred’s Ultimate Rewards can be transferred to Hyatt.

 A great stay would be at the Park Hyatt Maldives Hadahaa at only 30,000 points a night.
 If you and your spouse got the Chase Sapphire Preferred, you could stay there for four nights for free!
 It looks pretty amazing!

-The Maldives continues to be a sought-after destination despite it being hard to get there and pretty expensive.
+The Maldives continues to be a sought-after destination despite being hard to get there and expensive.
 Now that we’ve taught you how to use points and miles to get to the Maldives, will it be on your radar?
 Let us know if you have other hints on getting there!

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!